bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### TimeZone Operations

-No binary operations (addition, subtractions) are defined on TimeZone objects, because they did not seem useful for real-life calculations.
+No arithmetic operations (addition, subtraction) are defined on TimeZone objects, because they did not seem useful for real-life calculations.

 The TimeZone object can be converted to and from a floating point number representing the number of hours shifted from UTC.
 These are exposed using the